DawidPi/MKD51-Simulator/README.md

 # MKD51-Simulator
 dll applicatiom for Keil, that simulates MKD51 peripherals

-# Installation:
+# Installation: !!UPDATE!!
-Copy all dlls and folders with dlls to Keil_v5/BIN directory.
+Copy all dlls and folders with dlls the Keil_v5/UV4 directory. copu MKD51_Plugin.dll to Keil_v5/BIN directory
-!!!
-UPDATE!!!
-Copy the same files without MKD51_Plugin.dll to the Keil_v5/UV4 directory or else it will fail

 In Keil:
 ->Options for target